 Missouri Magazine: Who is the most interesting person you’ve met in Missouri?

 John Thompson: I met Jason Bateman one time at Stewarts Restaurant on the strip in Lake Ozark.
-He was there ordering one of their eating.
+He was there ordering one of their giant cinnamon rolls.

 Missouri Magazine: What is something interesting that most people don’t know about you?

 John Thompson: I enjoy recording and producing all kinds of music and video but never have any time to excel in it.
 I have a home studio that I fool around in occasionally when I have free time.
-I hope to find more time to enjoy this or incorporate it into my roofing business.
+I hope to find more time to enjoy this or incorporate it into my roofing business for advertising purposes.

 Missouri Magazine: Where do you see yourself in 5 or 10 years?